 What are the Benefits of Edge Computing?

-Clearly, speed is a huge factor in using edge computing, and there are plentiful use cases that solve for speed.
+Clearly, speed is a huge factor in using edge computing, and there are plentiful Applications that solve for speed.
 Factories can use edge computing to drastically reduce the incidence of on-the-job injuries by detecting human flesh.
 TSA checkpoints can gather data on chemicals coming through different gates that could be combined to create bombs.
 Cities can use edge computing to address maintenance of roads and intersections before problems occur.

 Another big benefit is process optimization.
 If self-driving cars, factories, and TSA checkpoints were to use the cloud instead of the edge, they’d be pushing all the data they gather up to the cloud.
 But if the edge makes local decisions, the cloud may not need all that data immediately – or even at all.